[Documentation] Install guide demonstrates how to copy a pipeline from Curoverse Cloud

 You don't need to introduce arv-copy itself.
 Instead, build on top of the user guide written in #5288 to describe how to copy the chosen project or pipeline template specifically.

-#3 Updated by Radhika Chippada almost 5 years ago
+#3 Updated by Radhika Chippada about 5 years ago

 I noticed an issue as I was writing this document.
 It is: